Skip to Content

 I generally water my scindapsus plants once the top half of soil has dried out.
 Depending on the time of year, this is generally once a week in the summer and once every 10-14 days in the winter.
 In the spring and fall as temperatures are changing, it can be somewhere in between.

+If the soil is consistently wet and some of your plant’s leaves are beginning to fade, wilt, and yellow, it is likely due to overwatering and rot.
 To fix this, trim the unsightly leaves off and let the soil dry out before watering the plant again.
-It shold rebound.
 If the roots have severe rot on them, you may need to take the plant out of the pot, trim the mushy roots off, and repot it in fresh dry soil.

 If the soil is consistently dry and the leaves are also curling a bit, the yellowing leaves are likely a result of underwatering.
 Another sign is that the leaves closest to the soil line will begin yellowing and falling off.
 The plant is going into survival mode and killing off its foliage.